KetanSinghRautela/Prediction_of_Seizures_using_LSTM_and_Bi-LSTM_from_EEG_Data/README.md

 Model is now trained using the .fit method.
 During training, it learns to recognize the patterns related to seizures based on  input EEG data.<br>
 ### Evaluate the Model
 After training, model is now evaluated on the test set to determine performance.<br>
-### Results
-At last, accuracy of the model is printed, provids an indication of its effectiveness in predicting seizures based on EEG data.<br>

 ## Group
 **Group Number** - 6<br>
 **Leader Name** - Ketan Singh Rautela<br>